-This morning I woke up sounding like a frog; the red flag I’m about to get sick.
-But I can’t get sick now!
-We’re two weeks from a vacation we’ve been planning all year.
+This morning I woke up sounding like a frog; the red flag I'm about to get sick.
+But I can't get sick now!
+We're two weeks from a vacation we've been planning all year.
 Rather than over-the-counter products with terrible side effects, I reached into my arsenal of essential oils.
-Into a big bowl of steaming water went drops of frankincense, lavender, oregano and eucalyptus oils.
+Into a big bowl of steaming water went drops of frankincense, lavender, oregano and eucalyptus oils for some homemade steam inhalation therapy.
 With a towel over my head, I breathed in the healing aromas and began to feel better.
 Read on to learn more about the best essential oils for fighting colds.

 What Are Essential Oils